mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I do a lot of professional and hobby projects with the Raspberry Pi, a small, inexpensive single-board computer.

 I'd seen rack mounts for the Raspberry Pi, so I thought it would be fun to add one to my rack.
-I didn't shop around for Pi racks, so I just bought the first one that looked decent.
+I didn't feel like shopping around for Pi racks, so I just bought the first one that looked decent.

 | Brand     | Model                                                                                                                                                            | Price |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- |